rng-guy/NFSMWBartender/README.md

 &nbsp;

-This mod should be **compatible** with all [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html) and [Binary](https://github.com/SpeedReflect/Binary/releases) mods; .asi mods that do not change the game's actual cop-spawning code should also be compatible unless they are mentioned below.
+Barring exceptions mentioned below, this mod should be **compatible** with all [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html) and [Binary](https://github.com/SpeedReflect/Binary/releases) mods; .asi mods that do not change the game's actual cop-spawning code should also be compatible.

 &nbsp;